bjt-user/Linux/neovim.md

 [coc.nvim] build/index.js not found, please install dependencies and compile coc.nvim by: yarn install
 ```

+to build that from source you have to use `yarn` and I dont know about that and it didnt work out of the box

 ***

 #### How to install a bash language server?